 The best thing about this technique is that you can use it in so many different scenarios.
 The effect is also highly customisable since you can choose a different colour or size for the outline each time.
 And on top of all that, you can complete the whole process in just a matter of minutes!

-To add a creative outline effect to your images in Photoshop, all you need to do is make a selection of the element around which you would like to add an outline, duplicate the selected area, then double-click on the new layer in the Layers Window and add a stroke in the menu that opens.
+To add a creative outline effect to your images in Photoshop, all you need to do is double-click on the desired layer and check the “Stroke” option in the Layer Style windows that just open.